Abandoned Hardrock Mine Reclamation (AHMR) Program

 Abandoned Hardrock Mine Reclamation

-The Abandoned Hardrock Mine Reclamation (AHMR) Program enhances public safety and improves water, soil, and air quality by reducing or eliminating the effects of past hardrock mining (such as gold, silver, lead, and uranium) across the United States through reclamation and remediation of abandoned mine lands (AMLs).
-The Environmental Compliance and Cleanup Division (ECCD) is responsible for managing the hardrock AML Programs for Federal, State and Tribal lands.
+The Abandoned Hardrock Mine Reclamation (AHMR) Program enhances public safety and improves water, soil, and air quality by reducing or eliminating the physical safety and environmental effects of past hardrock mining on Federal, Tribal, State, and private lands.
+Hardrock mining includes mining for gold, silver, lead, uranium, and other non-coal minerals that often resulted in abandoned mine lands (AMLs) in need of reclamation or remediation.
+The Environmental Compliance and Cleanup Division (ECCD) is responsible for managing the AHMR Program.

-Section 40704 of the Infrastructure Investment and Jobs Act (IIJA, Public Law No: 117-58), aka Bipartisan Infrastructure Law (BIL) establishes a federal program to inventory, assess, decommission, reclaim, respond to hazardous substance release on, and remediate hardrock AMLs based on conditions including public need, public health and safety, potential environmental harm, and other land use priorities.
-The AHMR Program consists of a Federal program for hardrock AMLs on lands managed by the Department of the Interior and the US Department of Agriculture - Forest Service, as well as grant programs for States and Tribes.
-See below for more information about the three programs, the BIL legislation and the Office of Environmental Policy and Compliance’s AML database.
+Section 40704 of the Infrastructure Investment and Jobs Act (IIJA, Public Law No: 117-58), aka Bipartisan Infrastructure Law (BIL), established the AHMR Program within Interior “to inventory, assess, decommission, reclaim, respond to hazardous substance release on, and remediate hardrock abandoned mine lands.”
+The AHMR Program consists of a Federal program for hardrock AMLs on lands managed by the Department of the Interior and the US Department of Agriculture/Forest Service, as well as grant programs for States and Tribes.

-Coal Mines.
-Sections 40701 through 40703 of the BIL address abandoned mine land reclamation related to coal mining and are managed by the Office of Surface Mining Reclamation and Enforcement.
+Sections 40701 through 40703 of the BIL address abandoned mine land reclamation related to coal mining, which is managed by the Office of Surface Mining Reclamation and Enforcement.

 • AHMR Federal Program